Sorry, you need to enable JavaScript to visit this website.

 Where should I put my compost bin for collection?

-Your point of collection will be where you typically place your trash and recycling bins for collection (i.e., the front, back, or side of your house).
+Your point of collection will be where you typically place your trash and recycling bins for collection (i.e., the front, back, or side of your house), unless notified otherwise.
 Please avoid placing the compost bin on top of your trash and recycling bins, or in a location where it would be onscured from view (e.g., directly behind a parked car).

-Who is eligible to participate in the Curbside Composting Pilot Program?
+Who is eligible to participate in the this program?

-Households currently receiving trash and recycling services from the DC Department of Public Works (DPW) were are eligible to participate in the Pilot Program.
+Households currently receiving trash and recycling services from the DC Department of Public Works (DPW) were are eligible to participate in the Food Waste Collection program.
 DPW provides trash and recycling services to residential single-family households residing in buildings with 3 units or fewer.
 Commercial properties and households living in multi-family residential buildings with 4 or more units are not eligible.

-Can I still sign-up to join the Pilot Program?
+Can I still sign-up to join the program?

 The sign-up period has now closed.
 All selected households have been notified if they were selected via a confirmation email or phone call from the Department of Public Works’ Office of Waste Diversion ([email protected]).